Many beginner gardeners want to keep their first grow small and secure, which is why they start their search with grow cabinets and grow tents.

-We will always recommend a grow tent over a grow cabinet if you have the room for it as they are cheaper and larger.
-Lets dive into the details to see why tents beat out cabinets for most beginner growers.
+We will always recommend a grow tent over a grow cabinet if you have the room for it, as they are cheaper and larger.
+Every situation is different, however, so let's dive into the details to see why tents beat out cabinets for most beginner growers.

 Just a Sprout or a Seedling

 For those just starting out, you’re likely growing plants just for yourself.
 Don’t lose sight of that.
 Start small and smart.
-Purchasing a 10’ x 10’ grow tent or a custom-built grow cabinet for a few thousand dollars is probably not the wisest decision for you at this point.
+Purchasing a 10’ x 10’ grow tent or a custom-built grow cabinet for a few thousand dollars is probably not the wisest decision at this point.

 Maybe just as important, each of these options is readily available, meaning you will be able to start your endeavor much sooner than you would if you were waiting for a grow cabinet to be built or building one yourself.

-Even with the addition of a hydroponic system a grow cabinet can only support small plants, and for the price that's a lot of dollars per cubic foot.
+Even with the addition of a hydroponic system, a grow cabinet can only support small plants.
+For the price, that's a lot of dollars per cubic foot.
 No question about it, grow tents are cheaper in terms of grow area volume to cost.

 If you do have more space and budget, larger tents are available in numerous sizes.
 Learn more about picking the right size grow tent here.